LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.153.1
+*Released*: 12 April 2022
+* Add a configuration option in the issue definition properties panel to select the default related issues folder.

 ### version 2.153.0
 *Released*: 12 April 2022
 * Add AncestorRenderer for display of ancestor lookup columns